Five Years Into the new Family Law Act: Will You Get To Keep your Excluded Funds? by Cristen Gleeson

 If the judge believes you and you are able to testify credibly that you put the money in, where the money came from and where it went, then you are more likely to keep your excluded property.

-- Other Witnesses are Important – if there are other people who witnessed you putting the excluded funds into the family home firsthand, their testimony at trial can be helpful.
+If there are other people who witnessed you putting the excluded funds into the family home firsthand, their testimony at trial can be helpful.
 For example, say your parents gifted you the $50,000 predating the cohabitation between the parties, your parents would testify to this fact at trial.

 The Court of Appeal in Shih was very clear that all documents proving the excluded funds to a mathematical certainty need not be provided.
 The reality is that many such documents will be historical and often too dated to obtain years later.
 The Court was also clear that even an informed estimate supported by some documents could be sufficient to prove the excluded property.